Table of Contents

 1. Technology Sector:

-The technology industry remains at the top for Engineering Management Salary, with managers earning between $150,000 and $180,000 annually.
+The technology industry remains at the top for Masters in Engineering Management Salary, with managers earning between $150,000 and $180,000 annually.
 This includes roles in software development, artificial intelligence, and cybersecurity, where innovation drives demand for skilled leadership

 2. Energy and Utilities: